 Aliyev’s speech was a response to a January 2024 decision by the Parliamentary Assembly of the Council of Europe (PACE) to approve the credentials of the Azerbaijani delegation, citing Baku’s failure to fulfill its basic obligations arising from membership in the Council of Europe.

 ‘I'm proud of my son because he defended the rights of the workers.
 I know he did not do anything bad.
-And I think he would be released’, told Aykhan's mother, showing that she has not lost her hope.
+And I think he will be released’, told Israfilov’s mother.